-By default, TatukGIS contains all general purpose layers and functionality built-in.
-It means that is not required to deploy any other library and DK built an application is self-contained.
+By default, TatukGIS contains all general-purpose layers and functionality built-in.
+This means it is not required to deploy any other library and a DK developed application is self-contained.

-It is sometimes required to deliver 3rd party libraries like ECWE, MrSID.
-SQLITE etc.
+It is sometimes required to deliver 3rd party libraries, like ECW, MrSID.
+SQLITE, etc.

-On Windows operating system libraries can exist in 32bit and 64bit version.
-As long as the application will run only in 32- or in 64- bits mode libraries can be simply deployed to the same folder as an application.
+On the Windows operating system, libraries can exist in 32bit and 64bit version.
+As long as the application runs only in 32- or in 64- bits mode, libraries can be simply deployed to the same folder as an application.

 x64/ subfolders.
-An application uses a proper version of library depending on a mode of execution.
+Then an application uses the proper version of the library depending on the mode of execution.
 Those folders can also be used in Delphi apps.
-For example, our Editor/Viewer has two executables: one for 32-bit and one 64-bit application.
-Both are deployed to a single folder with
+For example, the TatukGIS Editor/Viewer has two executables: one for 32-bit and one 64-bit application.
+Both are deployed to a single folder with,

 x64/ subfolders for 3rd party libraries.

-Generally, all datums projections etc., are included in a library.
-However, sometimes local grids shift files are required.
-Due to size, those files must be deployed individually.
+Generally, all datums, projections etc., are included in the library.
+However, sometimes local grid shift files are required.
+Due to size, these files must be deployed individually.